-But what does ‘Fit and Proper’ really mean?
-What expectations are there when assessing a person’s fitness and propriety to perform their role?
+But what does 'Fit and Proper' really mean?
+What expectations exist when assessing a person's fitness and propriety to perform their role?

-Let’s be clear; it’s not a tick box exercise where the FCA’s 'Long Form A' questions are answered, and the job is done!
-The FCA has been very clear that this should not be a ‘rubber stamp exercise’ where ‘nothing new’ is identified.
+Let's be clear; it's not a tick box exercise where the FCA's 'Long Form A' questions are answered, and the job is done!
+The FCA clearly states this should not be a 'rubber stamp exercise' where 'nothing new' is identified.

 Importantly, it requires firms to engage with what fitness and propriety (F&P) means and how practically they will assess it, knowing it is highly likely that the FCA may scrutinise the decision made.
 Particularly if there are instances where things have gone wrong in a firm.